The Early Years

 Powerful, Positive Radio

-In 2004, an opportunity came for Gayle to purchase WMTA 1380 AM in Central City, KY.
-This was the station Gayle listened to as a child.
-Within just a few months WGAB 1180 AM in Evansville became available.
-Faith Broadcasting International became a reality for Gayle Russ.
-Faith 1180 and 1380 have simulcast for over 13 years.
+In 2004, an opportunity came to purchase WMTA 1380 AM in Central City, KY.
+This was the station Gayle Russ listened to as a child.
+Within just a few months a news/talk station, WGAB 1180 AM in Evansville also became available.
+Faith Broadcasting International became a reality.
+Faith 1180 and 1380 simulcasted tradition gospel music or as Bro.
+Gayle likes to say, "melodious music with words that are easy to understand", for over 15 years.

-In 2014, Dan Wolfe joined the Faith 1180 team as the Vice President of Faith Broadcasting International and General Manger of the station.
-Within the next few years the station was rebranded as Faith Music Radio and began broadcasting on the FM dial at 93.1!
-We have truly learned that God owns the cattle on a thousand hills, writes the song for the whippoorwill, He is in control and is still doing a mighty work at Faith Music Radio!
+In 2014, Dan Wolfe joined the Faith 1180 team as the Vice President of Faith Broadcasting International and General Manager of the stations.
+Understanding that we only play music produced at Faith Music Missions, within the next year the station was rebranded as Faith Music Radio.
+Then in 2016 we began broadcasting on the FM dial at 93.1!

 (Pictured left to right: Janice Wolfe, Dan Wolfe, Mayor Lloyd Winnecke, Gayle Russ, Pastor Stephen Russ, and Ed Russ at the ribbon cutting for 93.1 FM)